shakacode/react_on_rails_pro/docs/add-stream-and-interactivity-to-rsc-page.md

 ## Checking The Network Requests

 Let's check what bundles are being loaded for this page.
-By opening the browser's developer tools and going to the "Network" tab, you can see js bundles being loaded for this page.
+By opening the browser's developer tools and going to the "Network" tab, you can see JavaScript bundles being loaded for this page.

 ![image](https://github.com/user-attachments/assets/369e4f76-7d1a-4545-a354-3cbecba35fcc)

 Looking at the network requests, you'll notice two key JavaScript bundles:

-1. The original `ReactServerComponentPage.js` bundle (1.4KB) - This contains the core server component code
+1. The original `ReactServerComponentPage.js` bundle (1.4KB) - This contains the core server component code.
-2. A new `client25.js` (can be different for you) bundle - This contains the client-side interactive code, specifically the `ToggleContainer` component and React hooks like `useState`
+2. A new `client25.js` (can be different for you) bundle - This contains the client-side interactive code, specifically the `ToggleContainer` component and React hooks like `useState`.

 The browser automatically knows to load this additional client bundle because of how React Server Components work:

-1. When the server renders the RSC tree, it includes references to any client components used (in this case, `ToggleContainer`)
+1. When the server renders the RSC tree, it includes references to any client components used (in this case, `ToggleContainer`).
-2. These references point to the specific JavaScript chunks needed to hydrate those client components
+2. These references point to the specific JavaScript chunks needed to hydrate those client components.
-3. The React runtime on the client then ensures those chunks are loaded before hydrating the interactive parts of the page
+3. The React runtime on the client then ensures those chunks are loaded before hydrating the interactive parts of the page.

 This demonstrates one of the key benefits of React Server Components - automatic code splitting and loading of just the client-side JavaScript needed for interactivity, while keeping the bulk of the application logic on the server.